 The College confers fellowship and membership

-awards.
-Fellowship is awarded in three
+the Fellowship is awarded in two

 Memberships are awarded on passing a

 persons have been awarded fellowships

 So far 124 foreign nationals have received

 The College has built a rich heritage in academic and service spheres.
 The country largely owes its specialist medical practice to the College.
 Most of the medical teachers and consultants are the Fellows and Members of this College.
 Besides working in major specialties of medical sciences, Fellows and Members of this College have pioneered in the development of subspecialties in this country.
 Today, there is hardly any corner of the country where a product of this College is not engaged in humanitarian medical services and its development.
 There are also Fellows and Members working all over the globe having carried with them the fervor and fame of this College.
 It is expected that in the years to come the riches in heritage shall continue to grow